DHT Holdings Inc. (DHT) Reveals an Earnings Mystery

-DHT Holdings Inc. (NYSE:DHT) went up by 1.12% from its latest closing price compared to the recent 1-year high of $6.84.
-The company’s stock price has collected 0.32% of gains in the last five trading sessions.
+DHT Holdings Inc. (NYSE:DHT) went down by -3.56% from its latest closing price compared to the recent 1-year high of $6.84.
+The company’s stock price has collected -8.17% of loss in the last five trading sessions.
 Press Release reported on 07/01/21 that DHT Holdings, Inc. announces share buyback

 >> 7 Top Picks for the Post-Pandemic Economy <<